kushaldas/lym/docs/useful.rst

-*files.tar.gz* file is compressed with gzip, if the file name ends *with .tar.bz2*, then it is compressed wth bzip2.
+*files.tar.gz* file is compressed with gzip, if the file name ends *with .tar.bz2*, then it is compressed with bzip2.

 ::